ksmin23/my-aws-cdk-examples/glue/streaming-etl/kafka-to-iceberg/README.md

     {"name": "Micheal", "age": 44, "m_time": "2023-12-14 09:02:57"}
     {"name": "Takisha", "age": 24, "m_time": "2023-12-30 12:38:23"}
     </pre>

-11. Check streaming data in S3
+12. Check streaming data in S3

-    After 3~5 minutes, you can see that the streaming data have been delivered from **Kinesis Data Streams** to **S3** and stored in a folder structure by year, month, day, and hour.
+    After 3~5 minutes, you can see that the streaming data have been delivered from **MSK** to **S3** and stored in a folder structure by year, month, day, and hour.

     ![iceberg-table](./assets/iceberg-table.png)
     ![iceberg-table](./assets/iceberg-data-level-01.png)
     ![iceberg-table](./assets/iceberg-data-level-02.png)
     ![iceberg-table](./assets/iceberg-data-level-03.png)

-12. Run test query
+13. Run test query

     Enter the following SQL statement and execute the query.
     <pre>